-But who knows where she comes from?
+But who knows where it comes from?
 When did we start learning to play guitar?

 From the myths and legends to the true history of the guitar, let yourself be lulled by its sweet melody.
 The bets are open: is the guitar of Indian, Uzbek, Arabic or Spanish origin?